ADHD and Fertility: Is There a Link?

 - 5 min read

-Attention deficit hyperactivity disorder (ADHD) is a complex neurodevelopmental disorder affecting adults and children, both male and female.
-Although ADHD is often diagnosed in childhood, it affects more boys than girls and therefore women with PCOS or other fertility conditions may have been 'missed' in childhood, leading to undiagnosed ADHD as adults.
+ADHD is usually diagnosed in childhood and affects more boys than girls.
+This means women with PCOS (Polycystic Ovary Syndrome) or other fertility conditions have often been 'missed' in childhood, leading to undiagnosed adults with ADHD.

 Characteristics of ADHD are divided into two categories: